121 – Field Operations Night Commander

 The Field Operations night commander is responsible for the professionalism and proper conduct of the deputies in the discharge of their duties and:

-- Is directly responsible for all law enforcement activities during his or her duty hours.
+A. Is directly responsible for all law enforcement activities during his or her duty hours.
 He or she is responsible for the equitable enforcement of the laws of the State of Texas and compliance with the policies and procedures outlined in HCSO policy, Patrol Bureau SOP, and the Harris County Personnel Regulations.
-[CALEA Standard 11.3.1 a]

-- Represent the Sheriff, chief deputy, assistant chief deputies, or bureau commanders at various community meetings, town hall meetings, general law enforcement meetings, etc. [CALEA Standard 12.1.2 a]
+H. Represent the Sheriff, chief deputy, assistant chief deputies, or bureau commanders at various community meetings, town hall meetings, general law enforcement meetings, etc.

 The Field Operations night commander must have confidence in him- or herself and in his or her personnel in order to delegate authority appropriately.
 However, he or she must remember that the responsibility for accomplishing assigned tasks remains at all times with him or her and cannot be delegated.
 He or she has an important responsibility to coordinate employee issues with the appropriate district or division commander.